Trusted WordPress tutorials, when you need them most.

 There is a limited version of Dashlane that is completely free.
 This free version works on just one device and does not allow you to access passwords on the web.

 The Premium plan costs $4.99 per month and includes unlimited passwords and unlimited devices.
-Business plans start at $20 per month for a team of 10 and go up to $8 per month per user.
+The Business plan costs $8 per month per user.

 Dashlane allows you to generate strong passwords as you fill out online forms.
 It encrypts and stores your passwords and auto-fills passwords for you.